dafrancis/Juicy/README.md

 What I'll probably add in the future:

-* A much more effective way to do text.
+* A much more effective way to do text. (still not happy with this)
-* Something to go from one state (or "main loop") to another.
-Like have multiple "main loops" that can be switched to whenever instead of one big one.
 * Assertions to give hints as and when someone forgets a needed attribute.
 * Some proper docstrings